Verifying file integrity

 Probabilities

-In addition to the different probabilities, there are two other notable differences between MD5 and Adler32 in Genozip:
+In addition to the digest sizes, there are two other notable differences between MD5 and XXH3 in Genozip:

-1. MD5, unlike Adler32, also has cryptographic usage - an attacker interested in maliciously replacing a file with another file, will find it very hard to purposely slightly modify his desired file so that it has the same MD5 digest as the original file.
+1. MD5, unlike XXH3, is cryptographic.
+By that we mean that an attacker interested in maliciously replacing a file with another file, will find it very hard to purposely slightly modify his desired file so that it has the same MD5 digest as the original file.
 Therefore, recording the MD5 digest of the original file, and comparing it to the MD5 of the final file provides a high level of confidence that this is indeed the same file.
-In contrast, intentionally adjusting a file to achieve any desired Adler32 digest is trivial.
+In contrast, intentionally adjusting a file to achieve any desired XXH3 digest is relatively easy.
 Note: MD5, while still widely used for cryptographic purposes, is considered by security experts to be outdated, with stronger algorithms available.
 If you need a stronger algorithm, please contact support@genozip.com.

 2. Genozip compresses files by breaking them into VBlocks and compressing each VBlock using its own compute thread - this allows compressing many VBlocks in parallel using multiple CPU cores.
-If Adler32 is used, the digest is calculated (and verified) for each VBlock independently and there is no file-wide digest.
+If XXH3 is used, the digest is calculated (and verified) for each VBlock independently and there is no file-wide digest.
 In contrast, with MD5, the digest is calculated on the entire file - which means that it is calculated one VBlock at a time, in their correct order.
-This serialization of VBlocks results in introducing some inefficiencies in thread parallelization in both compression and decompression resulting in Genozip utilizing less cores than with Adler32 and hence resulting in slower compression and decompression.
+This serialization of VBlocks results in introducing some inefficiencies in thread parallelization in both compression and uncompression resulting in Genozip utilizing less cores than with XXH3 and hence resulting in slower compression and uncompression.

 Cases in which genocat doesn’t verify the digest